EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 ### How do I reset an emulator's configurations?
 [Back to the Top](#frequently-asked-questions-table-of-contents)

 Sometimes after installing EmuDeck, you may notice an emulator's configurations were not set properly or you tweaked something on accident and you do not remember the default settings.
-In the latest update of EmuDeck, there is a `Guides` section that allows you to pick which emulator you would like to reset.

-You can reset an emulator's configurations in the `Emulator Guides` page.
+You may reset an emulator's configurations in the `Manage Emulators` page.

 **Tutorial**